kudashevs/accept-language/README.md

 Some options require additional explanations:

-- the `accepted_languages` option should include valid Language Tags only.
-These values may be written in any case (as standard says) and may use a separator different from the `separator` option (for example, ['en-GB', 'en-CA'] may be written as ['en_GB', 'en_ca']).
+- the `accepted_languages` option should include valid Language Tags.
+These values may be written in any case (as the standard says) and may use a separator different from the `separator` option (for example, ['en-GB', 'en-CA'] may be written as ['en_GB', 'en_ca']).
-If no accepted languages are provided, the resulting language will be equal to the `default_language` value.
+If no accepted languages provided, the resulting language will be equal to the `default_language` value.

 **Important note!** the values of the `accepted_languages` option will be formatted according to the settings.
 Therefore, if you want to retrieve languages including script subtags you should enable the `use_script_subtag` option.

 - the `exact_match_only` option is set to `false` by default.
-When set to `true`, it restricts the matching algorithm to find only the languages that exactly match the languages listed in the `accepted_languages` option.
+When set to `true`, it restricts the matching algorithm to finding only the languages that exactly match the languages listed in the `accepted_languages` option.
 When set to `false`, the matching algorithm becomes more flexible and retrieves the language and its derivatives.

+- the `two_letter_only` option is set to `true` by default.
+When set to `true`, it orders the instance to retrieve only the languages with the two-letter primary subtag.
+This option has a **higher priority** than the `accepted_languages` option.
+Thus, if you want to accept languages with three-letter primary subtag (by listing them in the `accepted_languages`), don't forget to disable this option.

 ## Logging